Mexico, Tepetzintan

 Project implementation

 In 2011, Mexico’s Ministry of Higher Education launched the “Digital High Schools” program to provide upper secondary education in rural and indigenous communities.
-However, inadequate infrastructure has prevented the program from achieving its goal.
+However, inadequate infrastructure in many schools has prevented the program from achieving its goal.

 In Tepetzintan, Puebla, high school students faced difficulties as they had to attend classes in the afternoons at a secondary school.
 This caused problems and discontent among the student community and parents.
 As a result, the community started a self-managed project called Rural Skills School.
 The students proposed that the Digital High School of Tepetzintan should become a Rural Skills School that teaches practical skills and ancestral agricultural knowledge to preserve indigenous language and culture.